Blue Flag beach: Outside the European Union

-In 2001, FEEE rules were changed to allow non-European national organisations, sharing the objectives of FEEE, to become members, and changed its name by dropping Europe from its name, becoming the Foundation for Environmental Education (FEE).
+In 2001, FEEE rules were changed to allow non-European national organizations, sharing the objectives of FEEE, to become members, and changed its name by dropping Europe from its name, becoming the Foundation for Environmental Education (FEE).

-Several organisations and authorities outside the European Union have joined FEE.
+Several organizations and authorities outside the European Union have joined FEE.
 In 2001, South Africa and several Caribbean countries joined.
-FEE has been cooperating with UNEP and UN WTO on extending the Programme to areas outside Europe.
+FEE has been cooperating with UNEP and UNWTO on extending the Programme to areas outside Europe.
 South Africa, Canada, Morocco, Tunisia, New Zealand and four countries in the Caribbean region are members of FEE.
 Aruba and Brazil are currently in the pilot phase of the Programme and Jordan, Macedonia, Turks & Caicos Islands, Ukraine and United Arab Emirates have started the implementation of the Blue Flag Programme.

 FEE standards allow for regional variations in beach criteria to reflect specific environmental conditions of a region.
-As of 2006 an international set of criteria is being used with some variations.
+As of 2006, an international set of criteria is being used with some variations.

 Extension of the award to sustainable boating tourism operators

-In 2016, Blue Flag extended its programme boat-based tourism activities like nature watching (whale watching, bird watching, cage diving etc.), recreational fishing, diving and crewed charter tours.
+In 2016, Blue Flag extended its programmed boat-based tourism activities like nature watching (whale watching, bird watching, cage diving, etc.), recreational fishing, diving, and crewed charter tours.
 Certified tour operators have to comply with criteria regarding the sustainable operation of their boats and their business as a whole.

 Present program

-In 2015 over 4,154 beaches and marinas globally were awarded the Blue Flag.

-47 countries are participating in the Blue Flag Programme: Bahamas, Belgium, Brazil, Bulgaria, Canada, Costa Rica, Croatia, Cyprus, Denmark, Dominican Republic, England, Estonia, France, Germany, Greece, Iceland, India, Ireland, Israel, Italy, Jordan, Latvia, Lithuania, Malta, Mexico, Montenegro, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Panama, Poland, Portugal, Puerto Rico, Romania, Serbia, Sint Marteen, Scotland, Slovenia, South Africa, Spain, Sweden, Tunisia, Trinidad and Tobago, Turkey, United Arab Emirates, Ukraine, US Virgin Islands and Wales.
+There are 81 countries and two US territories participating in the Blue Flag program, including Albania, Argentina, Bahamas, Belgium, Brazil, Bulgaria, Canada, Chile, Colombia, Costa Rica, Croatia, Cyprus, Denmark, Dominican Republic, England, Estonia, Finland, France, Germany, Greece, Iceland, India, Ireland, Israel, Italy, Jordan, Latvia, Lithuania, Malta, Mexico, Montenegro, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Panama, Poland, Portugal, Puerto Rico, Romania, Serbia, Slovenia, South Africa, South Korea, Spain, Sweden, Tunisia, Trinidad and Tobago, Turkey, United Arab Emirates, Ukraine, the United States of America, the US Virgin Islands, and Wales.